Griffon Corporation: CornellCookson

+Ames True Temper

-Acquired by Griffon for $542 million in 2010, the AMES Companies ("Ames") are a provider of non-powered lawn and garden tools and accessories, including include long handle tools, wheelbarrows, planters, snow tools, striking tools, pruning tools, garden hoses, and clotheslines.
+Acquired by Griffon for $542 million in 2010, Ames True Temper are a provider of non-powered lawn and garden tools and accessories, including include long handle tools, wheelbarrows, planters, snow tools, striking tools, pruning tools, garden hoses, and clotheslines.
 AMES is one of the oldest companies in the United States in continuous operation, founded when Captain John Ames started his blacksmith shop making America's finest metal shovels in 1774.
-AMES continues to be a manufacturer of hand and long-handle tools to this day.
-Many of the other AMES businesses and brands, including True Temper, Garant, and Union Tool, can trace their histories back directly or through predecessor companies to the 1800s..
+Ames continues to be a manufacturer of hand and long-handle tools to this day.
+Many of the other Ames businesses and brands, including True Temper, Garant, and Union Tool, can trace their histories back directly or through predecessor companies to the 1800s.

-The largest customers of AMES are Home Depot, Lowe's, Walmart, Costco, and Bunnings Warehouse.
-AMES tool brands include AMES, True Temper, Union Tools, Garant, Cyclone, Kelso, Razor-Back, Jackson, Trojan, Trojan Cyclone, Supercraft, and Westmix.
-Garden hose, storage products and apparel care products are sold primarily under the AMES, NeverLeak, Nylex, Jackson, and Hills brands.
+The largest customers of Ames are Home Depot, Lowe's, Walmart, Costco and Bunnings.
+Ames tool brands include Ames, True Temper, Union Tools, Garant, Cyclone, Kelso, Razor-Back, Jackson, Trojan, Trojan Cyclone, Supercraft, and Westmix.
+Garden hose, storage products and apparel care products are sold primarily under the Ames, NeverLeak, Nylex, Jackson, and Hills brands.
 Planters, landscaping and lawn accessories brands include Southern Patio, Northcote Pottery, Kelkay and Dynamic Design.

-AMES maintains manufacturing operations in the United States and in Canada, and also has principal operations in Australia and the United Kingdom.
-AMES is headquartered in Pennsylvania.
-President Donald Trump visited the AMES wheelbarrow and manufacturing plant in Harrisburg, Pennsylvania on May 7, 2017, to commemorate his 100th day in office while highlighting his emphasis on buying products that are made in America.
-The AMES plant in Harrisburg is the largest wheelbarrow factory in the world.
+Ames maintains manufacturing operations in the United States and in Canada, and also has principal operations in Australia and the United Kingdom.
+Ames is headquartered in Pennsylvania.
+President Donald Trump visited the Ames wheelbarrow and manufacturing plant in Harrisburg, Pennsylvania on May 7, 2017, to commemorate his 100th day in office while highlighting his emphasis on buying products that are made in America.
+The Ames plant in Harrisburg was the largest wheelbarrow factory in the world before it was closed in 2023.

-Telephonics Corporation/Defense Segment
+Telephonics Corporation

-Telephonics provides intelligence, surveillance, and communications solutions that are deployed across a wide range of land, sea, and air applications.
-Major product lines include radar systems for maritime surveillance, search and rescue, and weather applications; intercommunications systems for on-platform communications such as wireless intercoms; identification friend or foe (IFF) interrogators; border surveillance systems; and air traffic management (ATM) products.

-The Telephonics System Engineering Group (SEG) provides technical services including threat and radar systems engineering and analytical support.

-Telephonics has been a part of Griffon since 1961, but the business dates back to New York City in 1933, when the company manufactured headphones and microphones to support the United States Navy.
-Telephonics has a long history of technical and product innovation, including having developed the first multiplexed passenger entertainment and service system for the Boeing 747 jetliner in 1967.

-In June 2022, Telephonics was sold by Griffon to TTM Technologies, a manufacturer of printed circuit boards, backplane assemblies and RF modules and asssemblies.
+Griffon owned Telephonics between 1961 and 2022.
+Telephonics manufactures intelligence, surveillance, and communications technology.
+The company was originally founded in 1933.
+In June 2022, Griffon sold Telephonics to TTM Technologies, a manufacturer of printed circuit boards, backplane assemblies and RF modules and assemblies, for $330 million in cash.